Willow Weaving at LINLEY with Sarah Le Breton

 One thing that I found very surprising was the lack of tools that needed to be used.
 This workshop was very much about using your hands, bending the willow and weaving it into forms without the need of any tools.
 The more willow you weaved, the more the willow supported each other, creating a strong and robust sculpture that did not need ties or support as I would have imagined.
 The short video above sees us mount the body of the rooster onto a small metal frame so that we can create the feet around them.

 Once the body of the hen and rooster was completed, it was time to move onto the neck and tail which is created by passing the willow through the body of the bird and shaping each side.
 The most difficult part of the process for me was creating the head.
-The shape and direction of the body greatly influences the position and form of the head which was quite hard to perfect.
+The shape and direction of the body greatly influence the position and form of the head which was quite hard to perfect.
 Help was on hand however and Sarah was able to give us a little direction and tips to finishing the birds just in time for celebratory drinks.

 Check out the video below to see an example of the workshop and the work that we created.

 The workshop was such a brilliant experience and not only did I discover a hidden talent, I got to meet and spend time with an amazing group of people.
 If you are looking to unearth a hidden talent and would like to give willow weaving a go, check out Sarah Le Brenton's website for further details.
-I would also like to thank the team at LINLEY for the invitation and letting me try out something new that I would have never thought about trying before.
+I would also like to thank the team at LINLEY for the invitation and allowing me try out something new that I would have never thought about trying before.